FairouzMagdy/Frontend-Projects/README.md

 # Frontend-Projects
-Simple frontend projects using only HTML & CSS
+Simple frontend projects using only HTML, CSS & Bootstrap